Japan national football team: Kit

 The national team kit design has gone through several alterations in the past.
 In the early 1980s, the kit was white with blue trim.
 The kits worn for the 1992 Asian Cup consisted of white stripes (stylized to form a wing) with red diamonds.
 During the 1996 Asian Cup and the 1998 World Cup, the national team kits were blue jerseys with red and white flame designs on the sleeves, and were designed by JFA (with the sponsor alternating each year between Asics, Puma, and Adidas).
 The 1996 design was reproduced in a special kit used against Syria on 7 June 2017.

-Japan uses blue and white rather than red and white due to a superstition.
-Japan first used blue shirts in the 1930 Far Eastern Championship Games, where a team of the Tokyo Imperial University (whose color is light blue) represented Japan wearing light blue shirts, and then in a match against Sweden in the 1936 Summer Olympics.
-Between 1988 and 1992, the kits were red and white, matching the colours of Japan's national flag.
-After failing to qualify for the 1990 World Cup and 1992 Summer Olympics, the red shirt was scrapped.

-In the 2013 Confederations Cup and the 2015 Asian Cup, Japan temporarily switched the colour of the numbers from white to gold.
+JFA has historically been identified with the colors blue and white, as opposed to the white and red of the Flag of Japan.
+Prior to 1930, the best ranked university team of the year would represent Japan, and wear their school's own uniform.
+JFA first formed an independent national squad for the 1930 Far Eastern Championship Games, selecting the best players from across the country, and the players chose Imperial University's color of light blue for their first uniform.
+They did attempt to switch to a red and white colorway in 1989, failed to qualify for the 1990 World Cup and the 1992 Summer Olympics, and switched back to blue in 1992.
+In 2021, Japan released a special 100th anniversary kit for a friendly match against Jamaica.
+The kit was also used by the U-24 team against Ghana on 5 June 2021.

 Japan's kit is provided by German company Adidas, the team's exclusive kit supplier since April 1999.
 Before that, Asics and Puma had been the team's official apparel sponsor.

-On 3 June 2021, Japan released the special 100th anniversary kit for a friendly match against Jamaica, but the match was cancelled and replaced with a match against the U-24 team.
-The kit was also used by the U-24 team against U-24 Ghana on 5 June 2021.